A Complete Guide to Store Cast-Iron Skillets

 In actuality, this is a no-no for all cookware, not just cast iron.
 Storing them damp is a no-no. It’s like enticing rust to grow and stay in the pans if you store them while they’re still wet.
 Dry the entire surface, inside and out, to ensure no liquids remain.

 The best way to ensure they are completely dry is to place them on a low-heat stove and let the moisture evaporate.
 If you don’t want to store them wet, don’t put them in a moist place once it’s entirely dry.
-When keeping cast iron, it is best to keep it dry.

 Do not store them without cleaning